ShashidharReddy01/pes_openlane_pd/README.md

 - [Pre-layout timing analysis and importance of good clock tree](#Pre-layout-timing-analysis-and-importance-of-good-clock-tree)
 - [Final steps for RTL2GDS using tritonRoute and openSTA](#Final-steps-for-RTL2GDS-using-tritonRoute-and-openSTA)

-##  Inception of open-source EDA, OpenLANE and Sky130 PDK
+##  Inception of open source EDA, OpenLANE and Sky130 PDK

 <details>
 <summary>How to talk to computers</summary>